Scuba Diving Slang terms from around the world

 Slang from both sides of the “big pond”

-- Chamber-Bait – A Diver, who, through bad habits, is just destined for the recompression chamber.
+Chamber-Bait – A Diver, who, through bad habits, is just destined for the decompression chamber.

 Slang from USA Scuba Divers